ericoporto/ags-manual-wiki/Viewport.md

 ## Viewport functions and properties

-Viewport struct lets you manage room viewports.
+Viewport struct lets you manage screen viewports.
 You may think of them as of "windows" through which player sees the current room.
 Viewport is defined by its position on the game screen, in screen coordinates, and has linked Camera which contents it displays.

-There's always at least one room viewport called "primary viewport", and you may create more.
-Viewport has a link to room camera, and same camera may be linked to multiple viewports at once.
+There's always at least one viewport called "primary viewport", and you may create more.
+Viewport has a link to camera, and same camera may be linked to multiple viewports at once.
 If no camera is linked then viewport is not displayed at all.
 Viewports are allowed to go partially or fully offscreen, which may be useful to create transition effects, for instance.
 Viewports may overlap, in which case their order of display is defined by [ZOrder](Viewport#zorder) property.

-By default room viewport covers whole game screen, but you may change that anytime.
+By default viewport covers whole game screen, but you may change that anytime.
 Camera's contents are stretched to fill viewport's rectangle, and because of that the difference between viewport's and camera's sizes create zoom effect (scaling).
 If the camera is larger than the viewport that would work as a zoom-out (scale down).
 If the camera is smaller than the viewport that would work as a zoom-in (scale up).

 *Compatibility:* Viewport struct is supported by **AGS 3.5.0** and later versions.